mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 #### Alignment on scope

 An engagement can take many shapes and forms.
-It can go from something tightly bounded like updating the runtime and dependencies of a given codebase, to something much broader like continuous assessment of processes and practices.
-Some times implementation work will be done in parallel with continuous assessment and counselling.
+It can have a tightly bounded scope like updating the runtime and dependencies of a given codebase, or much broader and open ended, as with continuous assessment of team processes and practices.
+Sometimes implementation work might be done in tandem with continuous assessment and counselling, too.

+Whatever the scope, it needs to be clearly communicated as soon as it is known.
 People can become territorial over their work.
-Nobody likes somebody looking over their shoulders and giving unsolicited advice.
-When there's a misunderstanding over the scope of our work, that's exactly how it'll feel like to the client team.
+Nobody likes someone looking over their shoulders nor receiving unsolicited advice.
+If there's a misunderstanding over the scope of our work, that's exactly how it'll feel to the client team.

 ## While engaging